 Chameleon adds an icon to Chrome's main toolbar that indicates if the extension is active, and how many tracking elements it has discovered on the active page.

-As far as detection is concerned, it is currently supporting the following fingerprinting techniques:
+As far as detection is concerned, it supports the following fingerprinting techniques:

 On the protection side of things, it supports the following (meaning it will block requests or modify them):